 We are ten researchers from the universities of Södertörn, Wrocław, Tampere, Kaunas and Helsinki.

-• Tom Moring is an Emeritus Professor of Communication and Journalism at the Swedish School of Social Science at the University of Helsinki.
-His research interests include political communication, media and election campaigns.
+• Tom Moring is Professor Emeritus of Communication and Journalism at the University of Helsinki.
+His research interests include political communication, the media and election campaigns.

-• Risto Niemikari is a PhD candidate at the Faculty of Management at the University of Tampere.
-His research interests include political philosophy, rhetoric and argumentation.
+• Risto Niemikari is PhD candidate in Political Science at Tampere University.
+His doctoral thesis is devoted to the relations between politicians and the media in Finland.
+His research interests also include political philosophy, rhetoric, and argumentation.

-• Gunnar Nygren is a Professor of Journalism at the School of Social Sciences at Södertörn University.
-His primary research interests are local journalism, professional roles of journalists and changing journalistic practices.
+• Gunnar Nygren is Professor Emeritus of Journalism at Södertörn University.
+His primary research interests are local journalism, professional roles of journalists, and changing journalistic practices.

 • Tapio Raunio is Professor of Political Science at Tampere University.
 His research interests include legislatures and political parties, the Europeanization of domestic politics, semi-presidentialism, and the Finnish political system.